AxisCommunications/acap-documentation/docs/develop/build-install-run.md

 For help on using the build tool, run `acap-build -h`.

-> * In a previous version of the ACAP framework a file named **package.conf**
+> * In an older version of the ACAP framework a file named **package.conf**
->   contained needed configuration items.
+>   was used for configuration.
 It has since been replaced by
 > **manifest.json**.
 If any additional files were previously listed in **OTHERFILES**
 >   in the package.conf file, these now need to be listed as input to the acap-build
 >   command using the flag -a, for example `acap-build ./ -a file1 -a file2`.